kartikg33/3CommitMethod/README.md

 - **Quality Assurance**: Every code change includes matching test cases.
 The test suite grows with the code base, reducing risk of regressions.
 - **Delivery At Scale**: This workflow decouples test development from code development, improving confidence in delivery at scale.

+## GitHub Settings
+1. Settings > Actions > General > Workflow permissions
+    1. Enable "Allow GitHub Actions to create and approve pull requests"
+    2. Enable "Allow Read and write permissions"
+2. Settings > Branches > Branch protection rules
+    1. Add rule for `main`
+        1. Enable "Require a pull request before merging"
+            1. Enable further checks as required by your project
+        2. Enable "Require status checks to pass before merging"
+            1. Enable "Require branches to be up to date before merging"
+            2. Add Status Checks as required by your project
+        3. Enable "Require conversation resolution before merging"
+        5. Enable the "Do not allow bypassing the above settings" option
+    2. Add rule for `issue-*`
+        1. Same as above ^^

 ## Workflow Overview
 1. Every issue is resolved in 3 commits.
     1. The first commit adds test cases that should fail.